slyfox1186/script-repo/README.md

   - Dracula theme included + many others
   - Supported OS
     - Ubuntu 22.04
-    - Other debian style distros may work as well
+    - Other Debian-style distros may work as well
-  - To install with no other actions required execute the first command, otherwise use the second command to only download the files without executing the scripts immediatley.
+  - To install with no other actions required execute the first command, otherwise use the second command to only download the files without executing the scripts immediately.
      - Open the file `install-tilix` and read the instructions at the top of the script to easily customize the color themes further and then run `bash install-tilix`
 ```bash